VerbalGnat48/The-Hole/classProjects/CCC/msi#/README.md

 This game is space invaders but "Animal Crossing: new Horizons" and "Doom" themed.

+Was made in Fall, 2024 from 09/06 -> 10/02 with each version being a different week during that time.

 ////////// msi objectives //////////

 msi0 - Implement, using Vircon32, a space invaders game where the enemies are backed by a runtime-allocated array of sprite structs.
 Use pointer arithmetic for all array accesses.